ChristianJohnston97/Strava/README.md

 # Strava Project using TypeLevel libraries
-Project to interact with the Strava API through an HTTP client and then creating my own HTTP4s server.
+Project to interact with the Strava API through an HTTP client and then creating my own HTTP4s server to programtically save this data to an DB.

 ### Overview
-Strava exposes user data through a REST API: https://developers.strava.com and https://developers.strava.com/docs/reference/ I have created a HTTP client using http4s to query the Strava API.
+Strava exposes user data through a REST API: https://developers.strava.com and https://developers.strava.com/docs/reference/ I have created a HTTP client `/src/main/scala/strava/client` using http4s to query the Strava API.
 For example: `http GET "https://www.strava.com/api/v3/athlete" "Authorization: Bearer [[token]]"` which returns info about the currently authenticated athlete.
-To make this authenticated request, we need an authentication token (see next session).
+To make this authenticated request, we need an authentication token (see 'OAuth' session).
-Also created an HTTP server using http4s to manage the persisting of this data to a database.
+Also created an HTTP server `/src/main/scala/strava/server` using http4s to manage the persisting of this data to a database.
 Flyway is used to manage DB schema migrations.

+### Libraries Used
+- Cats (type class instances)
+- Cats effect (IO Monad)
+- Doobie (Functional JDBC layer)
+- HTTP4S (HTTP client and server)
+- Flyway (Database Migrations) with MySQL
+- Circe (Serialisation)
+- Redis4Cats (Redis Client)
+- Log4Cats (Logging)

 ### OAuth
 Strava used OAuth2 for authentication.
 The docs are very good: https://developers.strava.com/docs/authentication/.
 The basic premise is that the application is registered with Strava and this provides us with a secret.
 We can then call the Strava authentication endpoint, passing in this secret which provides with an authentication bearer token.
-We can then use this token in subsequent calls.
+We can then use this token in subsequent calls:

 We can test this with curl:
 ```bash